ROCm/aomp/bin/README.md

 ## The AOMP Install Location
 The build scripts will build from the source directories identified by the environment variable AOMP_REPOS.
-The AOMP_REPOS default value is $HOME/git/aomp11.
+The AOMP_REPOS default value is $HOME/git/aomp13.
 The out-of-source build directory for each component is $AOMP_REPOS/build/\<component_name\>.

 The install location is defined by the $AOMP environment variable.
 The value of AOMP MUST be reserved as a symbolic link.
 That is, the physical installation will be in directory name formed by concatonating the version string to the value of $AOMP.
 The "build_project.sh install" script will make a symbolic link from the physical directory to the symbolic directory $AOMP.
 The default value for AOMP is $HOME/rocm/aomp.
-For example, when building AOMP version 11.9-0 the install scripts will put all files and directories in $HOME/rocm/aomp_11.9-0 and create a symbolic link as follows:
+For example, when building AOMP version 13.0-2 the install scripts will put all files and directories in $HOME/rocm/aomp_13.0-2 and create a symbolic link as follows:

 ```
-ln -sf ${AOMP}_11.9-0 ${AOMP}
+ln -sf ${AOMP}_13.0-2 ${AOMP}
 ```
 All testing for AOMP uses the environment variable AOMP to locate the installation.
 This makes it easy to switch between versions of AOMP for testing by simply changing the environment variable AOMP.
 You do NOT need to change the symbolic link.
-For example, if the aomp symbolic link currently points to aomp_11.11-2 and you want to test aomp_11.8-0, do this:
+For example, if the aomp symbolic link currently points to aomp_13.0-2 and you want to test aomp_11.8-0, do this:

 ```
 export AOMP=$HOME/rocm/aomp_11.8-0
 ```

-The aomp package installs in /usr/lib/aomp_\<version_string\> and symlinks /usr/lib/aomp to this directory.
-To test the installed package, you can set AOMP to /usr/lib/aomp or /usr/lib/aomp_\<version_string\>.
+The aomp package installs in /usr/lib/aomp_\<version_string\> and symlinks /usr/lib/aomp to the versioned directory.
+To test the installed package, set AOMP to /usr/lib/aomp or /usr/lib/aomp_\<version_string\>.

 It is also possible to test the ROCm compiler with AOMP tests by setting AOMP as follows: